californiapolicylab/hashed-linkage/README.md

 The file in question is `hashed_merge.R`. `hashed_merge_template.Rmd` contains an example of all of the below in practice, and may be useful to look at before reading the rest of this section.

+## Data prep and ID creation

+You may need to do some cleaning or postprocessing even after hashing the data.
+The column names must match between the two datasets
+(and must match those specified by the default MergeFields further in this document if you are using them).
+Other typical cleaning and data prep includes casting columns to the correct types, and/or deduplication of datasets where appropriate.
+Additionally, the linkage code will expect a column called `id` in each dataset.
+This is the ID that will be included in the crosswalk that is the ultimate output of the linkage. **The linkage does not enforce any limitations as to each ID matching only to a single ID in the other dataset**; put another way, the ultimate crosswalk should be treated as having a many-to-many relationship between the two datasets' IDs.
+Depending on how you plan to use the crosswalk, this may mean that you will want to create IDs in each dataset that uniquely identify each row (or some key that uniquely identifies the data.)
+Alternatively, you can do your own postprocessing on the crosswalk to make it 1:1 or 1:M, as suits your usage.

 ## Usage

 Usage of the linkage code consists mainly of translating the conceptual aspects of the linkage outlined in the `Prerequisites` section